 A health officer has been quoted as saying "Nobody is telling people not to eat meat.
 What they're saying is if you eat it, eat less of it and buy it from sources that have produced it better."

 But the problem is that people don't know what that actually means!

 We see meat in the grocery store as a great source of protein.

 We see it as the epitome of health.
-People who grew up in really poor conditions see meat as a treat.
-So now that its so easily available, we eat lots more of it.
-We also eat more because its cheap.
+Often people grow up leaning and seeing meat as a daily necessity.
+Now that its so easily available in all grocery stores, we eat lots more of it.

 These should not be decision-swayers in our food choices, most of the time.
 (There are going to be times when they will, occasionally!)

 Bottom line: If we are what we eat, we don't want to be either cheap nor easy, now do we?

 We don't think about the grocery store chain and how many thousands of pounds of meat across just this province alone that they must need in order to feed us all.

 Part of the problem is two-fold.
 One reason is its likely due to the way the meat was raised.

 But, there is also suggestions that the cancer link may actually be due to the way such meats impact your gut flora.